GraphQL-Query-Planner/graphiql-plugins/README.md

 # graphiql-plugins
 A collections of plugins for GraphiQL.

 * At this time this repo is not published as an npm package.
-It is used as a git submodule in `GraphQL-Query-Planner/webscale`
+It is used as a git submodule in our fork of [graphiql-rails](https://github.com/GraphQL-Query-Planner/graphiql-rails), which in turn is consumed in [`webscale`](https://github.com/GraphQL-Query-Planner/webscale).

 ### Setup

-* This package is used as a git submodule in our fork of [graphiql-rails](https://github.com/GraphQL-Query-Planner/graphiql-rails), which in turn is consumed in [`webscale`](https://github.com/GraphQL-Query-Planner/webscale).

 * Clone [`webscale`](https://github.com/GraphQL-Query-Planner/webscale) & [`graphiql-rails`](https://github.com/GraphQL-Query-Planner/graphiql-rails)